Spring Garden Revival

 Contact Lemont’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

 Proper disposal of dethatched lawn material is essential for both environmental compliance and community cleanliness in Lemont.
-The Village operates a comprehensive yard waste collection program, typically running from April through November, which includes curbside pickup and a designated drop-off site for residents.
-Accepted materials include thatch, grass clippings, leaves, and small branches, but all must be separated according to municipal guidelines.
-Only biodegradable paper yard waste bags or rigid containers (usually up to 32 gallons) are permitted—plastic bags are strictly prohibited.
+The Village of Lemont operates a comprehensive yard waste collection program, typically running from April through November, which accepts dethatched thatch, grass clippings, and leaves.
+Residents must use biodegradable paper bags—plastic bags are strictly prohibited—or rigid containers (usually up to 32 gallons) for curbside collection.
 Commercial contractors may be subject to additional permit or fee requirements.
-Residents should check the seasonal collection schedule and ensure that materials are placed at the curb on designated days.
-For more information on accepted materials, drop-off site hours, and permit requirements, contact: Lemont Department of Public Works
+For those preferring to drop off yard waste, Lemont provides a designated site with specific operating hours and resident permit or sticker requirements.
+Always separate thatch from other yard waste if required by local guidelines.
+Accepted materials include:

 418 Main Street, Lemont, IL 60439